magento/merchdocs/src/catalog/catalog-shared-pricing-structure.md

 ![]({% link images/images-b2b/catalog-shared-products-in-catalog-workspace.png %}){: .zoom}
 _Products in Catalog_

 In the standard category tree, the root category is the topmost container and is referred to as _Default Category_ in the sample data.
 However, when shared catalogs are enabled, the category tree has an additional outer container called _Root Catalog_.
 The root catalog encompasses all other category structures that exist in the system.
-To learn more, see [Catalog Scope]({% link catalog/catalog-scope.md %}).
+For more information, see [Catalog Scope]({% link catalog/catalog-scope.md %}).

 ## Step 1: Open the shared catalog pricing and structure configuration

 1. On the _Admin_ sidebar, go to **Catalog** > **Shared Catalogs**

-1. For the the shared catalog in the [grid]({% link stores/admin-grid-controls.md %}), go to the **Action** column and select **Set Pricing and Structure**.
+1. For the the shared catalog in the [grid]({% link stores/admin-grid-controls.md %}), go to the _Action_ column and click **Set Pricing and Structure**.

 1. The first time the shared catalog is configured, click <span class="btn">Configure</span> to continue with the following steps.